relastle/pmy/README.md

 | PMY_TRIGGER_KEY              | Trigger key that invokes pmy completion                                                              | '^ '                                                                     |
 | PMY_SNIPPET_ROOT             | The root directory in which pmy's snippets for magic command is located                              | "${GOPATH:-${HOME}/go}/src/github.com/relastle/pmy/snippets"             |

-If you want to change these values, you should export them in .zshrc before you excecute
+If you want to change these values, you should export them in .zshrc before you execute

 ```zsh
 source "${GOPATH:-${HOME}/go}/src/github.com/relastle/pmy/shell/pmy.zsh"